-As discussed in Note 17 to the Condensed Consolidated Financial Statements, the Company recorded a non-cash goodwill impairment charge at our entertainment linear networks reporting unit of \$0.7 billion.
+As discussed in Note 17 to the Condensed Consolidated Financial Statements, the Company recorded a non-cash goodwill impairment charge at our entertainment linear networks of this reporting unit of \$0.7 billion.
 The entertainment linear networks reporting unit goodwill after impairment is approximately \$6 billion.

-After impairment, our entertainment linear networks reporting unit does not have excess fair value over carrying amount, and a 25 basis point increase in the discount rate or a 1% reduction in projected annual cash flows used to determine fair value would each result in an incremental impairment charge of approximately \$0.3 billion.
+After impairment, our entertainment linear networks reporting unit does not have excess fair value over approximates its carrying amount, and a amount.
+A 25 basis point increase in the discount rate or a 1% reduction in projected annual cash flows used to determine fair value of the entertainment linear networks reporting unit would each result in an incremental impairment charge of approximately \$0.3 billion.

 In addition, as discussed in our Critical Accounting Policies and Estimates section of our fiscal 2023 Annual Report on Form 10-K, the fair value of our entertainment DTC services reporting unit exceeded its carrying amount by less than 10%.
-Goodwill of the entertainment DTC services reporting unit is approximately \$45 billion.
+Goodwill The carrying amount of the entertainment DTC services reporting unit goodwill is approximately \$45 billion.

-For our entertainment DTC services reporting unit, a 25 basis point increase in the discount rate used to determine fair value would eliminate the excess fair value over carrying amount, and a 1% reduction in projected annual cash flows would result in a decrease in the excess fair value over carrying amount by approximately \$0.9 billion.
+For our entertainment DTC services reporting unit, a 25 basis point increase in the discount rate used to determine its fair value would eliminate the excess fair value over carrying amount, and a 1% reduction in projected annual cash flows would result in a decrease in the excess fair value over carrying amount by approximately \$0.9 billion.